SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex12/README.md

 Now that you've...
 - defined the dynamic instance feature control for standard and non-standard operations in the behavior definition,
 - implemented it in the behavior pool, and
-- preview and test the enhanced Fiori elements _Travel_ app,
+- previewed and tested the enhanced Fiori elements _Travel_ app,

 you are done with this hands-on. **Congratulations!** 🎉🎉🎉